varundwt/js-react-padho/BOM.md

 DOM: Manages and manipulates the structure and content of a web page (HTML/XML).
 It provides methods to interact with elements, attributes, and handle events.
 BOM: Provides interaction with the browser environment.
 It includes features for managing the URL, browser history, and accessing browser and screen information.
 Key components include window, location, history, navigator, and screen.

-In essence, DOM deals with web page content, while BOM handles browser functionalities.
+In essence, DOM deals with web page content, while BOM handles browser functionalities.....